MtnTheMan/massadona.github.io/_posts/2025-09-09-DetroitPhotoEssay.md

   {% endif %}

   <article>
-    <p class="lead">Detroit in light, texture, and edge — a short photo essay drawn from images inside the site's asset folder.
+    <p class="lead">Detroit in light, texture, and edge — a short photo essay drawn from images taken Winter 2024-Summer 2025.
 Click any thumbnail to view the full-size photo and navigate the series.</p>

     <!-- Gallery grid (automatically reads images from assets/DetroitGallery) -->
     <div id="detroit-photo-essay">